HoogsterInc/AtomsPast_Documents/Rules.md

 ### Rules

+Kons have two AcTi’s to track, the AcTi for it’s Battlefield Actions, and the AcTi for the Kon Spell.
+Both Downtick at the start of the Kon Phase (see below Kon Phase)

 #### Picking a Kon

 Each player only picks one model to be their Kon.
 There are no restrictions unless stated by another rule as to what Unit the player can pick.
 This means that players can pick their Kon's right before the start of the game if they want.

+Make sure your Unit Card is clearly marked as the Kon.
+You could use a token, special die, or set the Unit Card apart from the rest of your Unit's Cards.

 #### Choosing your Kon's Spell

-Unless stated otherwise on the Spell Card, the player may choose any Spell Card in their Spell Deck.
-Typically this Spell will be chosen to compliment other Spells or Units the Player has chosen for their Warband.
+Your Kon’s Spell can be any Spell in your deck, simply take that Spell Card and remove it from your deck placing it next to your Kon’s Unit Card with the Power Level clearly marked (usually with dice)

 #### Kon Spells Power Level

 Players may pick any Power Level for their Kon Spell.
-The same Casting Restrictions apply to these Spells as the Spells cast during the Spell Phase - for instance, if a Power Level for a Kon Spell is below the AcTi of the Spell, then it will fail.
+This Power Level represents how skillfully the Kon knows how to cast the Spell.
+The Kon Spell is Cast with the same Casting Restrictions as the Spells cast during the Spell Phase.

+The Kon's Spell is eligible to be Cast when it's AcTi is zero or below.
+When calculating a Kon Spells Effects, double the Power Level of the Kon Spell.

 - The Power Level you pick does not change throughout the game (though Spell Effects might alter them)

-#### Setting Up You Kon

------ go through this
+- Kon Spells do NOT become Boosted if they are Downticked past zero, the Downtick is simply ignored

+Example: Grafted Strike has an AcTi of 6, I have chosen it for my Kon Spell and set it next to my Kon's Unit Card and chosen five as it's Power Level.
+The AcTi for my Spell would then start at, and after casting return to 5.
+Whenever this AcTi reached zero and I could cast the Spell, I would calculate the Kon Spells Effects at AcTi 10.
+In this case that means a Target Unit would be Altered +1MS and make a Melee Attack with +4Md (10 - 6 = 4, Grafted Strike Cast with X =4, See Casting Spells)

 ### The Kon Phase